 In the first instance staff should discuss early help requirements with the DSL.
-They may be required to support other agencies and professionals in an early help assessment.
-Chapter 1 of Working together to safeguard children (2015) provides detailed guidance on the early help process.
+They will then take the lead but staff may be required to support other agencies and professionals in an early help assessment.
+Chapter 1 of Working together to safeguard children (2018) provides detailed guidance on the early help process.